Board Meeting Frequency

 What is a board meeting and what it is not ….

-The conduct of board meetings is almost entirely unregulated by the Companies Act (unlike general meetings) but there is a statutory provision which requires minutes of board meetings to be kept (keep an eye out for our upcoming blog on this).
+The conduct of a board meeting is almost entirely unregulated by the Companies Act (unlike general meetings).
+But there is a statutory provision which requires minutes of board meetings to be kept (keep an eye out for our upcoming blog on this).

-In all businesses there will be a need for operationally focused meetings to take place but these are management meetings rather than board meetings.
-To understand more about the differences between management meetings and board meetings see our previous article: What is the role of the board of directors?
+In all businesses there will be a need for operationally focused meetings to take place.
+But these are management meetings rather than board meetings.
+To understand more about the differences between management meetings and board meetings, see our article: What is the role of the board of directors?